the-drunk-coder/megra/Tutorial/00_Installation.md

 (require 'incudine-megra)
 ```

-Fire up SuperCollider and load the synthdefs found in `megra-supercollider-synths.scd`.
+Fire up SuperCollider (or scide) and load the synthdefs found in `megra-supercollider-synths.scd`.

-Now, start ScSynth (and JACK on linux), open the file `megra-playground.megra`, start
+Now, boot SCSynth (and JACK on linux), open the file `megra-playground.megra`, start
 Megra (`C-c m` ... again, ACCEPT all errors on osx) and evaluate the first expression
 (move cursor to expression and hit `C-RET`).